Skip to content

 Tail (Flagellum)

-Spermatogenesis is the process by which sperm are produced in the male testes.
-This complex process involves several stages and takes approximately 64 to 72 days to complete.
+Spermatogenesis is the physiological process by which sperm cells (spermatozoa) are generated in the male testes.
+This complex process takes about 64-72 days from start to finish and involves several key steps and cell types.

 Stages of Spermatogenesis

-2. Primary Spermatocytes: Through mitosis, spermatogonia become primary spermatocytes.
+2. Primary Spermatocytes: Through cell division (mitosis), stem cells become primary spermatocytes.

-3. Secondary Spermatocytes: Primary spermatocytes undergo the first meiotic division to form secondary spermatocytes.
+3. Secondary Spermatocytes: After the first round of meiosis, they turn into secondary spermatocytes.

 The Role of Sertoli Cells

-• Motility: The sperm's tail enables it to swim towards the egg.
+• Motility: The tail enables active swimming toward the egg.

 Lifestyle Factors